- Política y regulación de cuidado médico

 What Is ACA Reporting?

-ACA reporting is the process by which applicable large employers (ALEs) provide the IRS with information regarding the health coverage offered to full-time employees.
-Employers must submit Forms 1095-C and 1094-C detailing the coverage's affordability, minimum value, and whether it was offered to at least 95% of full-time employees.
-These forms must also be furnished to employees to ensure transparency.
-Failure to accurately report this information can lead to penalties under the Employer Shared Responsibility provisions.
+ACA reporting is how applicable large employers (ALEs) show the IRS they offered health coverage to their full-time workers.
+You'll submit Forms 1095-C and 1094-C to the IRS and give copies to your employees.
+These forms document the coverage's affordability, minimum value, and whether it was offered to at least 95% of full-time employees.
+Failure to accurately report this information can lead to penalties under the ALE employer Shared responsibility provisions.

 *The Coverage Adequacy Service is available only to payroll clients who receive their health and benefits (H&B) coverage through Paychex Insurance Agency or the Paychex PEO and who are not receiving Paychex Flock Benefits Administration Services.